elmtree-askmo/cloudcannon-app/content/learn/biology/how-does-electron-configuration-influence-chemical-bonding.md

 url: /learn/biology/questions/how-does-electron-configuration-influence-chemical-bonding
 score: -1.0
 related_article1:
-    id: 169949
+    id: 169956
-    title: What is the structural difference between DNA and RNA?
+    title: >-
+        What are the key principles of cell theory?
     subject: Biology
-    url: /learn/biology/questions/what-is-the-structural-difference-between-dna-and-rna
+    url: /learn/biology/questions/what-are-the-key-principles-of-cell-theory
 related_article2:
-    id: 169951
+    id: 169957
+    title: >-
-    title: What is the significance of the hydrophilic and hydrophobic regions in the phospholipid bilayer?
+        What is the function of the nucleoid region in prokaryotic cells?
     subject: Biology
-    url: /learn/biology/questions/what-is-the-significance-of-the-hydrophilic-and-hydrophobic-regions-in-the-phospholipid-bilayer
+    url: /learn/biology/questions/what-is-the-function-of-the-nucleoid-region-in-prokaryotic-cells
 related_article3:
-    id: 169956
+    id: 169958
-    title: What are the key principles of cell theory?
+    title: >-
+        How do eukaryotic cells achieve compartmentalization?
     subject: Biology
-    url: /learn/biology/questions/what-are-the-key-principles-of-cell-theory
+    url: /learn/biology/questions/how-do-eukaryotic-cells-achieve-compartmentalization
 related_article4:
-    id: 169940
+    id: 169948
-    title: How are cations and anions formed?
+    title: >-
+        What is the role of phospholipids in cell membranes?
     subject: Biology
-    url: /learn/biology/questions/how-are-cations-and-anions-formed
+    url: /learn/biology/questions/what-is-the-role-of-phospholipids-in-cell-membranes
 related_article5:
-    id: 169955
+    id: 169953
+    title: >-
-    title: What is the difference between anabolic and catabolic pathways in metabolism?
+        What is the primary structure of a protein?
     subject: Biology
-    url: /learn/biology/questions/what-is-the-difference-between-anabolic-and-catabolic-pathways-in-metabolism
+    url: /learn/biology/questions/what-is-the-primary-structure-of-a-protein
 ---

 &nbsp;